reticivis-net/mediaforge/README.md

 ## to self-host

-- my goal is to support windows (where i develop) and ubuntu linux (where i will host the bot)
-- currently, windows is the only verified working version
+- verified working on windows 10 and ubuntu 18.04

 ### external libraries

 the bot uses many CLI programs for media processing.

 - FFmpeg - not included but [easily installable on windows and linux](https://ffmpeg.org/download.html)
+  - **If installing on ubuntu, ensure that ffmpeg version >= 4**
 - gifski - windows executable is included. linux version [downloadable from the website](https://gif.ski/)
 - pngquant - windows executable is included. installable on linux with `sudo apt-get install pngquant`
 - ChromeDriver - ChromeDriver 87.0.4280.88 for both windows and linux are included. linux isn't verified to work but it probably does. [here's the website anyways.](https://chromedriver.chromium.org/)
   - also chromedriver requires there to be some form of chrome on your system that it can find. i only use it headless, so it should work on headless machines probably. tested with chrome 87 & 88
 - I'll also probably implement ImageMagick in the future [downloadable here](https://imagemagick.org/script/download.php)